-2. REQUIRED COURSES
+3. REQUIRED COURSES

 The courses required for the Master of Arts in Counseling are reflective of the national counseling program standards.
 See Appendix II for a full breakdown of all coursework.
 These standards are based on the 2016 Standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Students enroll in one of two separate curricula, each requiring a different number of courses for the degree.
 All students must take 24 courses, including 15 general courses, 6 fieldwork courses, 1 development course, 1 therapy course, and 1 elective.
 Students in the Two-plus Counseling Curriculum are required to take an additional 3 courses, 24 of which are the same as in the Standard Curriculum, plus an extra quarter of courses designed to introduce the student to clinical practice.
+There are also considerations related to the child/adolescent specialization described below.

-3. CHILD AND ADOLESCENT EMPHASIS (FORMERLY SPECIALIZATION)
+4. CHILD AND ADOLESCENT SPECIALIZATION

-Prior to entering the program, students declare an interest in working with children and adolescents and are enrolled in the child/adolescent emphasis courses.
-This emphasis is designed to enable students to gain expertise in the area, increase their marketability as experts, and become professionally identified during their training.
-The emphasis requires the student to enroll in the development course, COUN 414-20 Human Growth & Development (Child & Adolescent Focus), COUN 426-20 Assessment (child/Adolescent Focus) and the therapy course, COUN 436-6 Child and Adolescent Counseling & Psychotherapy.
+Prior to entering the program, students declare an interest in working with children and adolescents and are enrolled in child/adolescent version of courses.
+This specialization enables students to gain expertise in the child/adolescent mental health and to increase their marketability as experts with this population.
+The specialization requires the student to enroll in the development course, COUN 413-0 - Human Growth and Lifespan Development -2 (Child & Adolescent Focus), COUN 426-20 Assessment (child/Adolescent Focus) and the therapy course, COUN 436-0 - Counseling Children and Adolescents Two other courses can be taken as part of this specializations: 453-0 Evaluation and Treatment of Trauma -2 and 440-0- Play Therapy methods.
 Students must also complete fieldwork experience related to this area of professional interest.
-Students who desire exposure to child and adolescent courses.
-Students who are unsure whether this emphasis is right for them to have many opportunities to discuss this with their advisor before the end of their second quarter.
+Students who desire exposure to child and adolescent coursework but do not want to declare a full specialization can work with their advisor to choose one or two child and adolescent courses.
+Students who are unsure whether this specialization is right for them have many opportunities to discuss this with their advisors before the end of their second quarter.
+One course offered in this curriculum (440-0 Play Therapy Methods, may incur additional tuition as an elective option for 2021-2022).

-The declaration of interest in the child and the adolescent emphasis is made when the student applies for the program.
-The curriculum plan is modified to include the courses that are required for child emphasis.
+The declaration of interest in the child and the adolescent specialization is made when the student applies.
+With acceptance, the curriculum plan is modified to include the courses that are required for child/adolescent practice.
 The student must communicate this child/adolescent interest at admission so that appropriate fieldwork can be discussed and arranged.
-Do note that child/adolescent emphasis will NOT be noted on the official transcript.
+Do note that child/adolescent emphasis will NOT be noted on the official transcript but can be proudly displayed on the Curriculum Vitae

-4. REGISTRATION
+5. REGISTRATION